Drconfused/7d2d-Power-Series-1---Sources-for-Power/Drconfused_Power_Series1/Readme.md

 	5. get unique models for the battery bank upgrades.
 	6. add in enhanced fuel
 	7. see if there is the capacity to have a moving power source on wheels.(can be modelled as a static object that doesn't move, but I want it to move!)
+	8. Fix the offset wire on my models
+		- <property name="WireOffset" value="0,0,0.5" (this could be any value, till I figure out what works) -(Jayick) the tag you need to set in Unity, is called Wire.
+So make a child in unity on your block, call it Wire, and set it to wherever you want it to be.
+WireOffset, BarrelOffset, SideOffset, all calling in tags from unity
+	9. Discover as many of the unity settings that will allow electricity to be an evern more wonderful thing!
+			Passive tags??
+Jayick what are those?
+			BatteryMaxLoadInVolts
+			BatteryDischargeTimeInMinutes
+	10. Add a on/off indicator light to the mini Battery Bank -animation bool trigger ??
+(Jayick suggestion)
+	11. add an Industrial generator that has a light on it that is on/off indicator and lights the area.
+	12. Is there a way to make the degedation value show on the battery in a #?

 VERSION HISTORY
+	0.02
+		Mini battery was causing a null reference if it was drained and clicked on in the inventory.
+This was due to having lead as the repair material, but it appears to be not allowed.
+I have switched it to scrap iron as in my experience more abundant than repair kits.
+I will seek a better fix for this.
 	0.01
 		Battery Bank Upgrades:
 			battery bank mini